Backing up and Restoring Cisco Unified Communications Manager

 2. Start your Linux box.

-3. From Communications Manager Administration page, go to Navigation> Disaster Recovery System page and click the Go button.
-You will need to login again as the disaster recovery site is separate from the administration site.
+3. From the Communications Manager Administration page, go to Navigation> Disaster Recovery System page and click the Go button.
+You will need to log in again because the disaster recovery site is separate from the administration site.

 4. From the menu, select Backup > Backup Device.